Owner, Digital Maddox LLC

 - Created a FreeIPA system for demonstration and testing on USMC projects.
 This stack used the 389 LDAP Directory server, MIT Kerberos, NTP daemon, BIND, DogTag Certificate System, and others to create an Open Source identity management system.

-- Performed computer forensics work and try to grow a successful forensics business for the company.
+- Performed computer forensics work and business development to grow a successful forensics business for the company.

 - Developed proposals for government work.